Breakfast Burger

 Instructions

-- 2In a small bowl, stir together the sauce ingredients: mayo, maple syrup, and sriracha.
+- 2In a small bowl, whisk together the Greek yogurt, maple syrup, and sriracha sauce until smooth.
 Set aside.

-- 3In a large bowl, lightly combine the ground beef, sausage, maple syrup, mustard, garlic, salt, and pepper just until combined.
-Shape into 6 patties that are about 4 1/2 in in diameter, being careful not to compact the meat.
+- 3In a large bowl, combine the ground beef, pork breakfast sausage, maple syrup, whole grain mustard, fresh garlic (minced), salt, and pepper until just combined.
+Divide the mixture into 6 equal portions and gently shape each into a patty about 4½ inches in diameter—avoid overworking the meat.

 Nutrition — Per Serving